terrylinooo/mynote/README.txt

 - Fix issues to pass the theme review.

-= 1.0.13 =
+= 1.1.0 =

-- Add an `Go to Top` floated button.
-It will be showed when user scrolling down.
+- Add a `Go to Top` floated button.
+It will be displayed when user scrolling down.
+- Add a `Go to next screen` floated button.
+It will be displayed while browsing in RWD mode.
+(Homepage)
-- Layout will become one column when user doesn't have sidebar.
+- The layout of post page will become one column when user doesn't use widgets in sidebar area.
+- Fix navbar transparent background issue while browsing in RWD mode.